Background & Trigger

 (c) If they do not qualify for NDA/INA after class XII they could do graduation and join as Direct Entry Officers or take Short service Commission.

-(d) Another option would be to join Para Military forces like BSF, SSB, Territorial Army or Indian Coast Guard which are also challenging careers.
+(d) Another option would be to join Para Military Forces (PMF) like BSF, SSB, Territorial Army or Indian Coast Guard which are also challenging careers.
 Many have taken this option.
 Even joining the Merchant Marine is a good option.

 What private parties do is not the concern of veterans.
 They use the term military to attract students.
-The Bhosala Military School was started by RSS as a feeder for IMA.
-I am not sure if there is a need to have 2 Sainik schools per state.
+The Bhonsala Military School was started by RSS as a feeder for IMA.
+I am not sure if there is a need to have two Sainik schools per state.

 Brig IS Gakhal, ex Bishop’s School, Pune